cairo-book/cairo-book/src/ch11-10-procedural-macros.md

 {{#label some-macro}}
 <span class="caption">Listing {{#ref some-macro}}: Example `Cargo.toml` file needed for building a procedural macro.</span>

-> Make sure the package name of both `Scarb.toml` and `Cargo.toml` files are the same or this will lead to an error.

 Also notice that you can also add other rust dependencies in your `Cargo.toml` file.
 In the example above, we added the `bigdecimal`, `cairo-lang-parser` and `cairo-lang-syntax` crates as a dependencies.

 Listing {{#ref pow_macro}} shows the rust code for creating an inline macro in Rust: